bdiev/WheatMagnateBot/README.md

   - Detects players within 300 blocks using bot.entities and distance checks.
   - Supports an `ignoredUsernames` list loaded from `whitelist.txt`.
   - Enemy detection: If a non-whitelist player enters range, sends danger alert to Discord and disconnects for 10 minutes.
 Use `!allow <username>` command to add players to whitelist.
+- Death message monitoring: Detects death-related messages in Minecraft chat (keywords: "died", "was slain", "perished") and sends notifications to Discord.
+Death messages are preserved in Discord channel and not deleted by the cleaner.
 - Graceful reconnect and pause controls:
   - Automatic reconnect on disconnect unless paused or enemy detected.
   - Smart handling during server restarts: detects daily restart at 9 AM Kyiv time and waits 5 minutes before reconnecting to avoid notification spam.